sdsc/sdsc-summer-institute-2022/3.5_high_throughput_computing/ARRAYS.md

 ### Creating your first job array

-Modify the batch job script to create your first array job (of 10 array tasks).
+Modify the example batch job script to create your first array job (of 10 array tasks).

 ```
 #SBATCH --output=%x.o%A.%a.%N